 - Scholars receive a grant to support research and travel expenses associated with their program participation

 Who Should Apply?

-The program is open to early career physicians; junior faculty including assistant professors, instructors, fellows, and residents; and individuals holding advanced degrees in public health, health services research, and other relevant disciplines.
+The program is open to early-career physicians; junior faculty including assistant professors, instructors, fellows, and residents; and individuals holding advanced degrees in public health, health services research, and other relevant disciplines.

 Applicants should have a project that is ongoing or ready to begin and a designated institutional mentor to help guide their work.
 The project may build on existing research at the scholar’s institution.

-Become an ABMS Visiting Scholar
+Apply Now to be an ABMS Visiting Scholar

 Regan Bergmark, MD, Gliklich Healthcare Innovation Scholar, Harvard Medical School, Massachusetts Eye and Ear

 Project: Standardized Health Outcomes Measures: Utilization by Specialty

 Johnathan Bernard, MD, MPH, (ABMS/ABOS Visiting Scholar), Attending, Sports Medicine and Shoulder Surgery, National Sports Medicine Institute, Johns Hopkins Medical Institutions

 Project: The Role of Orthopaedic Surgery Milestones in Assessing Competency of Technical and Arthroscopic Skill of Residents; Development of a Cadaveric Surgical Model on Meniscal Injuries using Arthroscopic Video and Surgeon Point of View Recording